 A standard rate of 21% is levied on most goods and services.
-As of 1 January 2024, there is only one reduced VAT rate of 12% in the Czech Republic.
-The reduced rate of 12% is levied on certain goods such as food, drinking water, certain medical goods (e.g., thermometers, contact lenses) and certain services such as social care services (if they are not VAT-exempt), accommodation services, restaurant services and certain residential construction services.
+As of 1 January 2024, there is only one reduced VAT rate of 12% in the Czech Republic, levied on certain goods such as food, drinking water and certain medical goods (e.g., thermometers, contact lenses), and certain services such as social care services (if they are not VAT-exempt), accommodation services, restaurant services and certain residential construction services.